-1.What time of year do you want to travel to Europe?
+2.What time of year do you want to travel to Europe?

-Decide on the time of year you want to travel.
-There are 3 main seasons for traveling in Europe— High, Low and Shoulder.
-Each travel season has advantages and disadvantages and will affect your experience traveling in Europe.
+Unlike the weather, there are 3 main seasons for traveling in Europe— High, Low, and Shoulder.
+Each travel season has its advantages and disadvantages and will affect your experience traveling in Europe.
 Have a deeper look at the pros and cons of each season plus expert travel blogger advice below.

 High Season (June - August) →

 - Nice Weather: Europe often doesn’t get much rain during this time of year.
 Warm temperatures make eating outside and people-watching highly popular.
 The nights are often warm enough to make staying outside late a viable option.